wrzeczak/bob-dole-basketball/README.md

 ## Usage and Installation

-Should be able to run with by just installing raylib (`pip install raylib`) and running `py main.py`.
+`Python`: Should be able to run with by just installing raylib (`pip install raylib`) and running `py main.py`.

+`C`: I run the Makefile with w64devkit.
+Only depends on the raylib library.